One of the questions people ask us most is:

 And they’re selling those bottles of water for about $8 a piece [LAUGH] and people are buying them like crazy.
 Because, literally, you’re in the middle of a desert and there’s nothing for miles.
 So people will buy this bottled water.
 So it’s based on a temporary or an artificial advantage.

 Circumstantially, it works great.
 There’s a lot of people that make a lot of money doing that.
 So, that’s the scheming philosophy.
-Now let’s talk about our favorite philosophy, which is premium pricing.
-And this is where you have a high quality and a high price.
+Now let’s talk about our favorite philosophy, which is premium brands pricing.
+And this is where you have a product higher quality and a high price.
 And this only works when you have a very strong, unique selling proposition, right?

 John Williams: Yes, and it’s based on value, not on price.
 The good example around here in the Salt Lake Valley, as far as I know, there are two gasoline stations, just two, that sell ethanol-free gasoline, which I thought was illegal but evidently it is not.
 And that gasoline will give you just by using it on average 15% better fuel economy.

 So they charge a premium per gallon for that stuff.
+I hope they have higher profit margins as well, since it’s hard to find.
 I don’t remember now where it fits in the price structure, it’s more than regular gasoline but less than premium.

 Paula Williams: Right, so you-

 Paula Williams: Okay, so rather than the gas that you usually buy for our cars you will spend-

 John Williams: I spend the extra because, several reasons.
 One, most vehicles, up until the very latest ones, have issues with ethanol because of all the water and other reasons that it’s just not a good idea to put in gasoline.
 And the fuel economy, for me, I get 30 miles per gallon in my car.

 So 15% is something I’m pretty interested in.
 That’s another four and a half miles per gallon.